 The role of the ministry

-The Ministry of Community Safety and Correctional Services has a wide range of responsibilities for policing in Ontario.
+The ministry has a wide range of responsibilities for policing in Ontario.
 Under the Police Services Act, the ministry:

 - Writes and updates the Policing Standards Manual which explains in detail the standards Ontario’s police must follow.
 The manual also provides guidelines on how to follow the standards.

 - Inspects police services to make sure they comply with the Police Services Act.

 - Is responsible for the Ontario Police College, which trains police recruits and offers advanced training for experienced police officers and civilian employees of police services.